Photo Essay: Construction of new, modern barracks building continues at Fort McCoy

-Construction of a new multi-million dollar transient troop training barracks is shown Jan.
-28, 2021, at Fort McCoy, Wis.
+Construction of a new multi-million dollar transient troop training barracks is shown Feb.
+4, 2021, at Fort McCoy, Wis., during a snow storm.

-Through Feb.
-5, the construction of the new barracks by contractor L.S.
-Black Constructors was more than 65 percent completed, said Ken Green with the U.S. Army Corps of Engineers Resident Office at Fort McCoy.
+Contractor L.S.
+Black Constructors was awarded a $20.6 million contract to build the barracks in September 2019.

 The plan is to build three more barracks with the same specifications, three 20,000-square-foot brigade headquarters buildings, and one 160-room officer quarters.